 We are stuck

-“Why didn’t you tell me about this before?”
+| “Why didn’t you tell me about this before?”
 Marleen ( ° ) is sitting on the edge of her daughter Louisa’s bed.
 The bomb exploded earlier that evening.
-She had long seen that her 12-year-old daughter was not doing so well, but she had blamed it on the onset of puberty.
+She had noticed for a long time that her 12-year-old daughter was not doing well.
+However, she had blamed those signs on the onset of puberty.
 After a remark about the untidy bathroom, Louisa had started yelling.
 ‘Do you really think I have nothing on my mind but that f*cking bathroom?
 Do you really think I have no bigger problems than that?’
-And it all came out in fits and starts: the bullying on social media, exploring websites about being skinny, throwing away the contents of lunch boxes, … Marleen is dumbfounded.
+And it all came out in fits and starts.
+Louisa talked about the bullying on social media.
+She mentioned exploring websites about being skinny.
+She confessed to throwing away the contents of lunch boxes, … Marleen is dumbfounded.
 She had always had a good relationship with her daughter.
 Why hadn’t she told her about this?
 Louisa shrugs.
 Her answer is another blow to Marleen.
 “Because you are always ready with that good advice,” says the girl. |

 Shared sorrow is half sorrow, everyone knows that.
 So why do people find it so hard to share their hurt with someone?